 Heitz Wine Cellars

 Although Heitz is famous for their Cabs, especially the Martha's Vineyard Cab, I've always liked the Heitz white Burgundian style chardonnay with its dry presentation and its complex minerality.
-No overly fruity, sweet or butterball Chardonnay here.
-The 2007 Zinfandel was a medium to light bodied Zin that was only $22 but I wasn't very enthusiastic about it.
+No overly oaked or too buttery Chardonnay here.
+The Heitz 2007 Zinfandel was a medium to light bodied Zin that was decent for only $22.

-The 2005 Cab at $42, however, is a good value with its nose of blueberries and cherries and its nice balance.
-Even better was the smooth 2006 Bella Oak Bordeaux style Cab at $60 and the excellent 2006 Martha's Vineyard Rutherford Cabernet Sauvignon at $150.
-We were surprised to learn that Heitz also sold a port like wine they call Ink Grade.
+The Heitz 2005 Cabernet Sauvignon at $42 is a good value with its nose of blueberries and cherries and its nice balance.
+Even better was the smooth Heitz 2006 Bella Oak Bordeaux style Cab at $60 and the excellent Heitz 2006 Martha's Vineyard Rutherford Cabernet Sauvignon at $150.
+We were surprised to learn that Heitz also sold a port like wine they call Heitz Ink Grade.
 It sells for $30 a bottle or $15 a half bottle.
-Although it did not remind me of a great (and expensive) vintage port, it was exceptionally drinkable and really quite nice.
+Although it did not remind me of a great (and expensive) vintage port, it was exceptionally drinkable and really quite nice for the price.
 We bought a bottle.
-Another historic Napa Valley winery that everybody should visit.
-With their complimentary tastings, it should be high on your list of wineries to visit.
+Heitz is one of those historic Napa Valley wineries that every wine lover should visit.
+With their complimentary tastings and great Cabs, they should be high on your list of wineries to visit.

 Heitz Wine Cellar